 Uniqueness of B2B E-commerce

-As much as B2B businesses are diverse and unique, at least some will be able to approach B2B e-commerce like B2C (Business to Consumer) e-commerce, with a couple of additional features if any.
+As much as B2B businesses are diverse and unique, at least some will be able to approach B2B e-commerce like B2C (Business to Consumer – here we explain the differences between B2B and B2C e-commerce), with a couple of additional features if any.
 Of course, obstacles might remain in terms of managing the e-commerce website.
 If the bottleneck is related to the company’s digital operations, Netsu’s freelance e-commerce manager service might be able to help.

 But even if B2C e-commerce is at the base of many best practices that apply to B2B too, some business models, products, etc., will not fit the classic B2C e-commerce model.
 In this case, you require a tailored approach.
 Depending on the degree of tailoring, you might still be able to use off-the-shelf plug-ins and extensions.
 Or you might need fully bespoke modules.
 This is where you might want to start modeling an e-commerce strategy.
 In any case, when well executed, your e-commerce strategy will overcome what you now see as obstacles and tomorrow you might see as a barrier to accessing your competitors.